 There are many courses out there to help you learn to be a Pinterest virtual assistant.
 From there, you can gain skill and experience, and eventually, charge higher fees as a Pinterest manager.
 One I can recommend is Kristin Larsen's Become a Pinterest VA Today! course.

-There are currently over 1 million podcasts… and each one of them needs production work.
+There are currently 2 million podcasts worldwide… and each one of them needs production work.
 With the explosion of this medium, the demand for podcast producers outstrips the supply.
 And that’s where you can come in.

 What does a podcast producer do?